Velatryx/CTF-Writeups/AcademyLabs/TryHackMe/Insane/You're in a Cave/README.md

 ![image](Images/POST-before.png)

 > Then I changed the `Content-Type` header to `application/xml`, because the server also accepted xml type.
+And it finally gives us something to work with in the error message.

 ![image](Images/POST-afterXML.png)